EDF : electricity and gas supplier in France

 How to sign up for a contract with EDF ?

 Signing up for an electricity or gas contract with EDF in France is simple and free.
-You can start the process either by calling EDF or visiting their website.
+You can start the process either by calling EDF’s customer service number or by visiting their website.

-To set up your new contract, you’ll need to provide some basic information, such as your name, address, and details about your home or apartment.
-EDF will then take care of closing your previous contract with your old supplier, so you don’t need to do anything else.
+You will need to provide some basic details, such as your name, address, and information about your home.
+Once you’ve submitted your details, EDF will take care of closing your previous energy contract, so you don’t need to contact your old supplier yourself.
+This makes switching or starting a new contract straightforward and with no additional fees.

 Who is EDF ?

-EDF (Électricité de France) was created in 1946 following the nationalization of electricity distributors by the French state.
-The company historically held a monopoly on electricity supply for households in France until the liberalization of the market in 2007.
+EDF (Électricité de France) was created in 1946 when the French government nationalized several electricity distributors to form a single entity.
+The company retained a monopoly on electricity supply to French households until 2007, when the electricity and gas markets opened to competition.

 Choosing your energy provider in France